dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ## Impact of bundling and minification

-The following table outlines differences between individually loading assets and using bundling and minification in a typical web app:
+The following table outlines differences between individually loading assets and using bundling and minification for a typical web app.

 Action | Without B/M | With B/M | Reduction
 --- | :---: | :---: | :---: